Tissue shape from cell-scale active tensions: Tension networks with pressure differentials

 \subsubsection{Global Möbius transformations}

-To resolve this issue, we consider a special type of conformal maps: Möbius transformations (MTs) $M(z)= (az+b)/(cz+d)$ -- compositions of scale-rotations $z\mapsto a z$, translations $z\mapsto z+b$, and inversions $z\mapsto 1/z$ (the complex coefficients are conventionally normalized $ad-bc=1$).
+To resolve this issue, we consider a special type of conformal maps: Möbius transformations (MTs): $M(z)= (az+b)/(cz+d)$.
+These are compositions of scale-rotations $z\mapsto a z$, translations $z\mapsto z+b$, and inversions $z\mapsto 1/z$ (the complex coefficients are conventionally normalized $ad-bc=1$).
 MTs are the only conformal maps which map circles to circles, as one can easily verify for these ``elementary'' transformations (straight lines are considered as generalized circles through $z=\infty$, the ``point at infinity'').
-Moreover, as conformal maps, MTs preserve circle intersection angles.
+Moreover, since they are conformal, MTs preserve circle intersection angles.

 Applying an MT to a Voronoi tessellation yields a tessellation of circular arc polygons with the same vertex angles as the original tessellation (Fig.~\ref{fig:Moebius-triangle}).
 By the argument of the preceding section, this tiling is in mechanical balance.
-Because the interfaces are circular arcs, the pressure inside each cell is constant.
-Therefore, MTs are bona fide soft modes at the discrete level.
+Because the interfaces are circular arcs, the implied pressure inside each cell is constant.
+Therefore, MTs are bona fide force-balance modes at the discrete level.

 Overall, these results suggest that force-balanced cell tessellations with a fixed set of tensions, but different cell pressures, can be mapped into one another via conformal transformations.
 However, continuous conformal maps do not respect local force balance, while a global MT (6 real parameters) is clearly insufficient to parametrize the extensive set of cellular pressures.
 Hence, we require a ``local'' Möbius symmetry.
+This will lead us to consider \emph{discrete conformal maps}, the key technical tool of the remainder of this work.